Sudan Tribune: Plural news and views on Sudan

 Speaking about his meeting with Netanyahu, al-Burhan said it was suggested by the American administration.

-Sudan’s removal
+Sudan’s removal from terror list

 Commenting on Sudan’s delisting process from the State Sponsors of Terrorism (SST) list, the official said it will take some more time.